Dividend ETFs

 Richiest's Read

-Quick take: HDV is an iShares ETF that focuses on high dividend yield U.S. stocks, emphasizing quality and sustainability in dividend payments.
+Quick take: HDV is an iShares ETF that targets high dividend yield U.S. stocks, but it applies a "quality filter" to avoid the worst of the yield traps.

 HDV (iShares Core High Dividend ETF)

-This ETF provides exposure to U.S. companies with high dividend yields, applying quality filters to help investors avoid unsustainable payouts.
+This fund provides exposure to U.S. companies with high dividend yields, applying quality filters to help investors avoid unsustainable payouts.
+It sits in a sweet spot between pure growth and pure yield.

 This content is for informational and educational purposes only and is not personalized investment advice.